 Flavones were quantified in this final extraction with a Thermo Scientific (Massachusetts, USA) UltiMate 3000 HPLC system.
-Flavones were separated with a 3 x 100 mm Acclaim RSLC 120 C18 column, and eluted by a mixture of 0.1% formic acid (A) and 100 % acetonitrile (B) with the following gradient: -8 to 0 min, 5% B; 2 min, 25% B; 2 to 6 min, 25% B; 9 min, 50% B; 9 to 11 min, 50% B; 15 min, 95% B; and 15 to 23 min, 95% B. A flowrate of 0.5 mL/min was used and the column oven temperature set to 40°C. Peak areas were measured at wavelength 276 µm.
+Flavones were separated with an Acclaim RSLC 120 C18 column (2.2 μm, 3.0 x 100 mm), and eluted by a mixture of 0.1% formic acid (A) and 100 % acetonitrile (B).
+Following an 8 min equilibration with 5% B prior to injection, the following gradient was applied: 2 min, 25% B; 2 to 6 min, 25% B; 9 min, 50% B; 9 to 11 min, 50% B; 15 min, 95% B; and 15 to 23 min, 95% B. A flowrate of 0.5 mL/min was used and the column oven temperature set to 40°C. Peak areas were measured at wavelength 276 nm.
 For all flavones except for isoscutellarein 8-G, calibration mixes of 0.1, 0.5, 1, 5, 10, 25, 50, and 100 ppm were used to convert peak areas to concentrations in ppm.
 Chemical standards used to prepare calibration mixes were purchased from ChemFaces (Wuhan, China) or MilliporeSigma (Massachusetts, USA), and dissolved in dimethylsulfoxide to generate stocks of 1000, 2000, or 4000 ppm.
 These stocks were then diluted with 50% methanol and mixed to generate calibrations mixes of the varying concentrations.
 With the peak areas of these calibration mixes and the molecular weight of each metabolite, flavone concentrations in µmol/g fresh weight were calculated.
 For relative concentration of isoscutellarein 8-G, only peak areas are reported.
+Peaks in tissue sample chromatograms were labeled based on matching to retention time and UV spectra (Fig. S2) to standards in the calibration mixes.
+Statistical testing was conducted by comparing the level of a flavone in the organ of a species to the level of the same flavone in the same organ of S. baicalensis.
+An unpaired Student’s t-test with a significance cutoff of 0.05 was applied to identify values as statistically significant.

 LC-HRMS

 LC-HRMS and HRMS/MS experiments were conducted on Thermo Scientific™ Q Exactive Focus mass spectrometer with Dionex™ Ultimate™ RSLC 3000 uHPLC system, equipped with H-ESI II probe on Ion Max API Source.
-Acetonitrile (B)/Water (A) containing 0.1% formic acid were used as mobile phases.
-A typical LC program with a 0.5 mL/min flow rate included: 10% B for 2 min, 10-95% B in 8.5 mins, 95% B for 2.5 mins, 95 to 10 % B in 0.5 mins, and re-equilibration in 2% B for 2 mins.
-The eluents from the first 2 mins and last 3 mins were diverted to a waste bottle by a diverting valve.
+0.1% formic acid in water (A) and 0.1% formic acid in acetonitrile (B) were used as the mobile phase to separate analytes on an Agilent Poroshell 120 EC-C18 column (2.7 μm, 3.0 × 50 mm).
+A typical LC program with a 0.5 mL/min flow rate included: 10% B for 2 min, 10-95% B in 8.5 min, 95% B for 2.5 min, 95 to 10 % B in 0.5 min, and re-equilibration in 2% B for 2 min.
+The eluents from the first 2 min and last 3 min were diverted to a waste bottle by a diverting valve.
 MS1 signals were acquired under the Full MS positive ion mode covering a mass range of m/z 150-2000, with a resolution at 35,000 and a AGC target at 1e6.
 Fragmentation was obtained using MS2 discovery and Parallel Reaction Monitoring (PRM) mode using an inclusion list of calculated parental ions.
 Precursor ions were selected in the orbitrap typically with an isolation width of 3.0 m/z and fragmented in the HCD cell with step-wise collision energies (CE) of 20, 25, and 30.
 For some ions, the isolation width was 2.0 m/z and step-wise CE of 15, 20, and 25 were used.

 NMR analysis